4XDigital/four-x-integration-samples/README.md

 Whether you're evaluating the platform or preparing a production deployment, these samples are designed to accelerate your integration.
 This repository includes:

-- Frontend samples (Angular, React, Vue, and TypeScript) with live StackBlitz demos
+- Frontend samples (React) with live StackBlitz demos
-- Backend samples (C#, Node.js, Python) to generate JWTs and call the 4X Ads API using the official client libraries
+- Backend samples (C#) to generate JWTs
 - A Postman collection for direct REST API usage
 - A sample UI preview and sequence diagram